ma-muhammadali/pse_MAOnlineYouTubeVideoDownloader_Local_Server_Code/README.md

 ## MA Online YouTube Video Downloader

 ## Overview
-Do you Want to download any YouTube video, audio and video's transcript?
+Do you want to download any YouTube video, audio and video's transcript?
 No problem!
 Just type in the URL of the video and press the download button.

 MA Online YouTube Video Downloader is a simple flask webapp to download youtube videos in high quality.
 It is also capable to download audio and video's transcript.